ietbitmesra/Git-Freeze/Week-1/Blastoise/README.md

 ## Prerequisites

-You need to install the modules mentioned below for running of the code(just type in these commands in bash/command prompt)
+First you need to install the modules needed for running of the code which are in the requirements.txt file.(just type in this command in your bash/command prompt)

 ```
-   pip3 install requests
-   pip3 install bs4
-   pip3 install smtplib
+pip3 install -r requirements.txt

 ```
 ## Usage